Fitbit Murder Case: Husband Pleads Not Guilty in Wife's Death

 And, investigators said, it wasn’t hard to find a motive.

-He also called about his wife’s $475,000 life insurance policy five days after she was killed.
+He also called about his wife’s $475,000 life insurance policy five days after she was killed, the court documents say.

 Watch: